Mark Steenhuis: Junior

-After having a surprisingly successful rookie season with the Spartan Warriors in 1999, Steenhuis played two successful years of Jr.A lacrosse with the St. Catharines Athletics, and helped lead the team to a Minto Cup national championship in 2001.
+After having a successful rookie season with the Spartan Warriors in 1999, Steenhuis played two successful years of Jr.A lacrosse with the St. Catharines Athletics, and helped lead the team to a Minto Cup national championship in 2001.

 Senior

 Steenhuis began his senior career with the St. Catharines Athletics of Major Series Lacrosse.
 During his first season, he recorded 20 goals and 50 points, and shared the "Gene Dopp Memorial Trophy" for Rookie of the Year with Mike Miron.
 The next year, Steenhuis had 54 points in 14 games, and was awarded the "Jim Murphy Trophy" for league Most Valuable Player.
 In 2004, Steenhuis would have a career high of 91 points in just 17 games, averaging 5.3 points per game.
 Steenhuis played for the St. Regis Indians in 2008 and 2009 before the team folded.
 In 2010, Steenhuis was selected 1st overall by the Peterborough Lakers in the St. Regis dispersal draft.